The most unreliable cars based on consumer reports data

 3. Ford F‑150 Lightning (28/100)

 Drivers who have received the updates describe a much smoother, more powerful ride that reflects the truck’s true potential.
-As the company continues refining the model, it remains a significant step forward in the transition to electric vehicles.
+As the company continues develop electric vehicles, this model remains a significant step forward in the transition to electric vehicles.
 For prospective buyers, checking recent service records is a smart way to ensure the truck has received the latest improvements.

 4. Jeep Wrangler (27/100)

 The Jeep Wrangler continues to hold its place as a top choice for drivers who thrive on off-road adventure.
-Some owners have reported minor concerns such as suspension noises, overactive warning sensors, and occasional drivetrain vibrations after tackling rough trails.
-Jeep has responded with recalibrations and service fixes designed to smooth out these issues.
+Some owners have reported minor concerns, such as suspension noise, overly active warning sensors, and occasional drivetrain vibrations, after tackling rough trails.
+Jeep has responded with recalibrations and service fixes to address these issues.
 Even so, the Wrangler’s unmistakable design, rugged capability, and loyal following keep demand high.
 While it may sacrifice some comfort compared to other SUVs, its character and durability make it a standout for those who prioritize adventure over refinement.

 5. Nissan Frontier (27/100)